TEN POINTS DURING RECOVERY FROM BREAST AUGMENTATION-BREAST IMPLANT SURGERY.

 4. Advance your diet as you are able.
 Drink water and/or other fluids.

-Pain medicine can cause nausea, and if you don’t drink enough water because of nausea, may become dehydrated.
+Pain medicine can cause nausea, and if you don’t drink enough water because of nausea, it may become dehydrated.

-5. Constipation is possible, and usually related to your pain medication and anesthesia.
+5. Constipation is possible and usually related to your pain medication and anesthesia.
 Prevention is the best treatment, so only use as much medication as needed.

 Colace (100mg twice a day is a gentle stool softener) or Milk of Magnesia (30cc once or twice a day is a gentle laxative).
 These medications are available over the counter at most drug stores.
-Eat fiber containing foods, or use Metamucil brand psyllium seed, FiberCon brand, or another source of fiber supplementation.
+Eat fiber-containing foods, or use Metamucil brand psyllium seed, FiberCon brand, or another source of fiber supplementation.
 Dr. Laverson prescribes Movantik® and/or other medications to promote normal bowel activity if needed.